mkosut/rekogition_osx_tagfile/README.md

 # rekognition_osx_tagfile
 Takes local OSX directory of images and uses Amazon Rekognition to tag them using OSX tags

 Simple fun quick hack to play with.
 Be sure to use the latest Boto, this was built with 1.4.4.
+Requires ~/.aws/credentials file.

 **rek_osx_tag.py**
 takes a directory argument and processes all images by sending them to rekognition, getting tags, and applying them using OSX tags.